naiyt/reddit-replier/README.md

 Examples
 ========

+For a full fledged example, see [AutoGitHubBot](https://github.com/naiyt/autogithub).

+Simple example:

 Say I want to respond and thank anybody who says 'redditreplier is awesome!' on /r/redditreplier.
 First, I would write a `parser` method:

     def parser(message):